Intelligent anti-aging skin care based on independent research

 Microdermabrasion.
 Do you get what you pay for?

 It is important to distinguish between dermabrasion and microdermabrasion.
-Dermabrasion is a much more invasive procedure performed using special 'sanding' devices.
+Dermabrasion is a much more invasive procedure performed using special sanding devices.
 Dermabrasion causes as much or more damage to the skin as laser resurfacing or deep chemical peels.
 The skin recovery after dermabrasion takes several weeks or more.
 Dermabrasion has been used in cosmetic surgery for decades.
 However, its use has been declining since the advent of laser resurfacing.

 Bottom line